OlympusDAO-Education/Documentation/contracts.md

 The redeem helper contract is configured with all active bond contract addresses.
-When calling `redeemAll` all claimable bond rewards are redeemed for the given receipient.
+When calling `redeemAll` all claimable bond rewards are redeemed for the given recipient.
 Below are listed redeem helper contracts by version, where the latest version represents the currently active contract.

 - V1 [0xE1e8...819E](https://etherscan.io/address/0xE1e83825613DE12E8F0502Da939523558f0B819E)